AusDTO/gov-au-content-guide/_writing-for-the-web/3-structure-your-page-for-readability.md

 #### Limit levels

 Content should only have 1 top level (H1) heading.
 Be careful with the number of headings added beyond this.
 Readers will lose track if there are too many heading levels.
-Short content should only use 2 extra subheading levels (H2 and H3).
+Short content should only use 2 extra subheading levels where possible (H2 and H3).

 #### Use space